 Ladders are also rated by capacity - that is, how much weight they can carry.
-Not just the body weight of the user, but also the weight of any materials and tools being taken up the ladder at the same time, or being hung from the ladder whilst the work is going on.
+Not just the bodyweight of the user, but also the weight of any materials and tools being taken up the ladder at the same time, or being hung from the ladder while the work is going on.

 Someone of average weight using a suitably rated ladder could put undue strain on it if, for example, they were also carrying an excessive weight of tools and building materials.

 Bodyweight and tools plus the weight of a bucket of cement or a sling of shingles, for example, could put excessive pressure on a ladder and make it seriously unsafe.
 So check the ladder capacity before purchase.